Manikranth/Notes/Puppet.md

 PUPPET
 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 Puppet users 'facts' as the first step of the puppet to gather inventory date from the agent to masters with key value pairs called "Facts"

--- Fact contain - ip adderss, hostnames, kornal version  and use the info to compalil 'catalog' -- Catalog - is a drift d/w the expected configration and current version and send back to the agent -- After the rtesiving the catalog from the puppet master, puppet agent will act on the changes imedetally by applying the new configration
+**Fact contain** - ip adderss, hostnames, kornal version  and use the info to compalil 'catalog'

+**Catalog** - is a drift d/w the expected configration and current version and send back to the agent

+After the rtesiving the catalog from the puppet master, puppet agent will act on the changes imedetally by applying the new configration

 Pupet Building Blocks:
 ----------------------
-Resources - are the inbuilt funations that run in the back end to perfrom underlying operations in puppet. - file resources type (services rt to manages servicess and user rt ti manage users)
+**Resources** - are the inbuilt funations that run in the back end to perfrom underlying operations in puppet. - file resources type (services rt to manages servicess and user rt ti manage users)

-Class - multy samll operation working for the single goel.
+**Class** - multy samll operation working for the single goel.

-Manifest - Directory containing puppet DSL files with ".pp (puppet program)" extenction.
+**Manifest** - Directory containing puppet DSL files with ".pp (puppet program)" extenction.
 Puppet program contaion of defination/declareation of puppet class.

-Modules - are the collection of files and directorys sudn has - manifest, cless defination.
+**Modules** - are the collection of files and directorys sudn has - manifest, cless defination.
 There are the shearable and reuseable like - mySQL , junkies module to manage jankies

 					Example -
 					----------